 The Short Version of the Itinerary

-Before we dive into the finer details of our Fiji stopover and New Zealand road trip, let’s explore the big picture real quick.
+Before diving into the finer details of our Fiji stopover and New Zealand road trip, let’s explore the big picture quickly.
 This two-week bender included about 21 hours of flight time one way and a week-long tour of the South Island midway through.
 (Click on either image below to enlarge.)

 Our flight route, from start to finish…